Auckland

 This specialised Level 2 Economics programme is designed for students interested in real-world economic issues and those considering future study in Commerce or Business.
 Students will analyse international trade, unemployment, government policies, and contemporary economic issues using economic concepts and models.

 The course includes NCEA Achievement Standards combining both internal and external assessments.
 It provides a strong foundation for further study while developing students’ critical thinking, economic analysis, and understanding of how economic decisions impact society.
+The great thing about economics is that it teaches you how to understand real-world problems, analyse evidence, and make better decisions.
+It is not just about money — it is about people, choices, markets, and how society works.

 Engineering Academy - Level 3